Ken Paxton: Early life and education

 Paxton was born on Minot Air Force Base in North Dakota, where his father was stationed while in the United States Air Force.
-His parents and their three children lived in a trailer, often without air conditioning, parked outside wherever his father was temporarily stationed.
-At various times, they lived in Florida, New York, North Carolina, California, and Oklahoma.
-A lifelong football fan, Paxton carried a jersey autographed by Bill Bates, formerly of the Dallas Cowboys.
-Bates later was named Paxton's campaign treasurer.
+His parents and their three children lived in a trailer parked outside wherever his father was temporarily stationed.
+They lived in Florida, New York, North Carolina, California, and Oklahoma.
+He spent much of his childhood in California before graduating from MacArthur High School in Lawton, Oklahoma.

 At the age of twelve, Paxton nearly lost an eye in a game of hide-and-seek; a misdiagnosis led to long-term problems with his vision.
 As a result, his good eye is green; his damaged one is brown and droopy.
 He further injured his eye while in college.

 Paxton received a bachelor's degree in psychology in 1985 and an MBA in 1986, both from Baylor University.
-At that university, he was elected president of the student government.
-Paxton then worked for two years as a management consultant before returning to school in 1988.
-In 1991, he received a JD from the University of Virginia School of Law.

-Paxton worked at Strasburger & Price, LLP, from 1991 to 1995 and J.C.
-Penney Company, Inc. from 1995 to 2002.
+He was elected president of the student government.
+In 1991, he received a Juris Doctor degree from the University of Virginia School of Law.
+After graduating from law school, he worked at the law firm of Strasburger & Price and as in-house counsel for J.C.
+Penney.
+In 2002, he opened his own law practice, specializing in estate planning, probate matters and real estate.

-Texas legislature
+Political career

-House of Representatives (2003–2013)
+Texas House of Representatives (2003–2013)

 Paxton speaking to Republican primary voters in Conroe, Texas, on October 29, 2025.

 In 2002, Paxton ran in the Republican primary for the Texas House in District 70.
 He captured 39.45% of the vote and moved into a runoff with Bill Vitz, whom he then defeated with 64% of the vote.
-He went on to face Fred Lusk (D) and Robert Worthington (L) for the newly redistricted open seat.
+He faced Fred Lusk (D) and Robert Worthington (L) for the newly redistricted open seat.
 On November 4, 2002, Paxton won with 28,012 votes to Lusk's 7,074 votes and Worthington's 600 votes.

-Paxton won reelection against Democrat Martin Woodward in 2004.
-Paxton captured 76% of the vote, or 58,520 votes, compared with 18,451 votes for Woodward.
+Paxton won reelection against Democrat Martin Woodward in 2004, receiving 76% of the vote, or 58,520 votes, compared with 18,451 votes for Woodward.
 Paxton won reelection in 2006, defeating Rick Koster (D) and Robert Virasin (L).
 Paxton received 30,062 votes to Koster's 12,265 votes and Virasin's 1,222 votes.
 Paxton won reelection by again defeating Robert Virasin (L), 73,450 votes to 11,751 votes.
 Paxton ran unopposed for reelection in 2010.

-After getting reelected, Paxton ran for speaker of the Texas House of Representatives against fellow Republicans Joe Straus of District 121 in Bexar County and Warren Chisum of District 88 in Pampa, Texas.
+In 2010, Paxton ran for speaker of the Texas House of Representatives against fellow Republicans Joe Straus of District 121 in Bexar County and Warren Chisum of District 88 in Pampa, Texas.
 Paxton said that if elected speaker, he would take "bold action in defense of our conservative values".
 Sensing certain defeat, Paxton pulled out of the speaker's race before the vote.
-Paxton was endorsed by HuckPAC, the official political action committee of Mike Huckabee, and was endorsed by the NRA Political Victory Fund.
+Paxton was endorsed by HuckPAC, the political action committee of Mike Huckabee, and was endorsed by the NRA Political Victory Fund.
 Straus was elected to his second term as speaker and was reelected in 2013, 2015, and 2017.